 Kids having parties when their parents are away or kids hanging around at local landmarks or parking lots and having a few beers are never going to stop.
 Kids are going to be kids.
 Most people reading this article probably did the same thing.
 In Wilton, CT where I grew up the spots were the tennis courts and the reservoir.
 The problem now is that the punishments and the penalties and enforcement has changed dramatically over the years since I was doing it.
 The police used to use discretion but that is no longer the case, or at least it is much less likely.
-The police in Greenwich, Stamford, Wilton and Westport are now arresting minors who are in possession of alcohol, and even arresting their parents who are providing the alcohol or allowing the possession of alcohol by minors.
+There are some valid reasons for this change in policing.
+There are also times that discretion is not utlized when it should be.
+The police in Greenwich, Stamford, Wilton, Westport, and all other Fairfield County Towns are now arresting minors who are in possession of alcohol, and even arresting their parents who are providing the alcohol or allowing the possession of alcohol by minors.
 The kid who brings the alcohol and gives it to his friends is committing an additional crime of distributing or delivering the alcohol to minors.
 The links in this paragraph will take you to the specifics of those charges mentioned.
 The rest of this article will talk about some specific things you need to know about them.

 Adult court or Juvenile court?
 If my kid is arrested for possessing alcohol or giving it to someone, what court do they go to?